Jonchav/myQR/replit.md

-# QR Code Generator Application
+# myQR - QR Code Generator Application

 ## Overview

 This is a full-stack web application built with React and Express that allows users to generate QR codes from URLs.
 The application features a clean, modern interface using shadcn/ui components and provides immediate QR code generation with download capabilities.
+The app is branded as "myQR" with a professional, elegant design.

 ## User Preferences